mitsuba-renderer/drjit/docs/reference.rst

     Specifies whether AVX512PF instructions are available on the target architecture.

-.. cpp:var:: static constexpr bool has_avx512er

-    Specifies whether AVX512ER instructions are available on the target architecture.

 .. cpp:var:: static constexpr bool has_avx512vpopcntdq

     Specifies whether AVX512VPOPCNTDQ instructions are available on the target architecture.